GooTechnologies/learn/courses/beginner/1/index.md

 layout: coursepart
 title: Welcome to Goo Create
 part: 1
-thumbnail: /tutorials/create/lights/1.jpg
+thumbnail: /courses/beginner/1/thumbnail.jpg
-scene_partfinished: 1f21f415f66c4f7bb854d3d5e4d8f9f2.scene
+scene_partfinished: fec0e9f826584d1ca7f0b304d042c6e2.scene
-youtube_video_id: 3g07yzQi8EA
 tags: entity, material, transformation
-achievements: entities, events, state machine
+achievements: Creating a new scene, The Create UI
 description: In the this part of the beginner tutorial, we will give a short introduction of the Goo Create interface so you roughly know where to find what.
 At first, it may be a bit vague, but it will become clear when you've made some progress in this course.
 In this part, we're also going to make the Moon station.
 ---
 # Short introduction to Goo Create